 Because most of these markets are very similar, don’t feel you’re missing out if you don’t visit them all – just pick one or two based on their location.

-Most Christmas markets in London are free to visit – there is only one that you have to pay to enter, and that is Winter Wonderland at Hyde Park.
+Most Christmas markets in London are free to visit – there are only a couple that you may have to pay to enter, for example Winter Wonderland at Hyde Park.

 Opening dates and times